dominodatalab/domino-field-solutions-installations/domino-environments/ray/README.md

 ## GPU Support
-Add the following to the `Dockerfile` instruction set
+Add the following to the `Dockerfile` instruction set for both compute and cluster environment definitions where GPU support is needed

 ````shell
 USER root